 Treatment includes topical creams, IPL, avoidance of the sun, and discontinuation of exogenous estrogen.

-I would recommend the Melaquin AM and Melaquin PM creams as a starter.
+I would recommend the Melarase AM and Melarase PM creams as a starter.

 Treating Facial Brown Spots